As you work on building your wealth and investing your money, one area that may intrigue you is real estate.

 This can be a much larger investment with money and time, plus you could potentially lose a lot of money if you are not prepared.

-Luckily, there are tons of real estate investing books that can serve you where and help alleviate any fears.
+Luckily, there are tons of real estate investing books that can serve you well and help alleviate any fears.

 Why Real Estate?